pr4aveen/tp/docs/DeveloperGuide.md

 |:---:|:---:|:---:|
 |Normal|Fixed|Manual|

-//TODO: capitalise Normal, ...

 ### Find Command

 Momentum allows users to search for projects and tasks using the find command.
 Users can search for projects/tasks based on their name, description, tag and completion status.
 A FindType is included to determine whether any, all or none of the parameters need to match a project/task for it to be displayed.

 #### Find Command Implementation

+Done by Balasubramaniam Praveen

 A predicate is created for each type of search parameter (name, description, tags, completion status).
 There are four predicates classes defined for this purpose.

-* `NameContainsKeywordPredicate` - Searches for projects/tasks based on name.
+* `NameContainsKeywordPredicate` - Filters for projects/tasks based on name.
-* `DescriptionContainsKeywordPredicate` - Searches for projects/tasks based on description.
+* `DescriptionContainsKeywordPredicate` - Filters for projects/tasks based on description.
-* `TagListContainsKeywordPredicate` - Searches for projects/tasks based on tags.
+* `TagListContainsKeywordPredicate` - Filters for projects/tasks based on tags.
-* `CompletionStatusPredicate` - Searches for projects/tasks based on completion status.
+* `CompletionStatusPredicate` - Filters for projects/tasks based on completion status.

 Each of these predicate classes extends the abstract `ContainsKeywordPredicate` class which implements the `Predicate` interface.
 Each of these predicate classes takes in a match type, represented by the enumeration `FindType`.